7 Key US & EU Regulations for Apparel & Textile Supply Chains

 How to comply with the Fashion Act?

-Brands and retailers conducting business in New York and generating over $100 million in annual global income must:
+Fashion brands and retailers conducting business in New York and generating over $100 million in annual global income must:

 • Report the amount of product produced based on material type